Kwif. Muff puff. Queef. Vart. Cooter Pooter. Vagina farts!!

 There’s really nothing gross about it…other than the sound it makes, which exactly resembles the ones that men and toddlers find inexplicably hilarious (minus the stench that goes along with theirs).
 However, regardless of the reason behind it, it doesn’t negate how embarrassing it can be.
 For most people who don’t have a vagina- and even some who do- the sound coming from your lady parts isn’t what they’re assuming caused the “pfffffffffffft”.

 Preventing these red-faced moments is actually reasonably easy.
 We all know that kegels and squats can be helpful when it comes to avoiding urinary incontinence (i.e. peeing your pants when you sneeze, laugh, jump, cough, breathe…you know), but they can also be helpful when it comes to toning the muscles so the air doesn’t pass so easily.
-Your doctor, midwife, pelvic floor physiotherapist (this is a thing, ladies- ask your doctor for a referral!!) can all give you tips on how to do a proper kegel to make sure you’re getting the most of your efforts.
+Your doctor, midwife, pelvic floor physiotherapist (this is a thing, ladies- CLICK HERE FOR MORE INFORMATION!!) can all give you tips on how to do a proper kegel to make sure you’re getting the most of your efforts.

 Now you know exactly what’s causing this fantastically annoying occurrence, so how do you deal with it when it happens?